Chavithra/degiro-connector/README.md

 * LastPrice
 * LastVolume

-He can use this library to retrieve update like this :
+You can use this library to retrieve update like this :

     LastDate    LastTime    LastPrice LastVolume
     2020-11-13  22:00:00    119.26    4697040

+For a list of available metrics, see the example in [section 2.6](#26-how-to-subscribe-to-a-data-stream-).

 ## 2.1.
 What are the workflows ?